zubujams/ParlAI/MURMURATION_FRONTEND_ARCHITECTURE.md

 Building the App: Developers write code to build the ParlAI application, implementing the features and requirements specified in the Jira stories.
 Version Control: After writing the code, developers push their updates to GitHub, initiating the CI/CD pipeline.
 GitHub acts as the collaborative platform for code reviews and managing pull requests before integration.

-Challenges: Hopefully in a real CICD environment, developers all have the same tools and developement environments provisions for consitency when writing code.
+#### Challenges: Hopefully in a real CICD environment, developers should all have the same tools and development environments provisioned for consistency when writing code.
 However, this is solved by having the devs push code into a SCM tool like github.

 ## 3. Building
 Automated Building and Packaging code:

-GitHub Actions: With the app already being hosted in Github, I decided to use Githhub Actions for simplicity.
+GitHub Actions: With the app already being hosted in Github, I decided to use Github Actions for simplicity.
 Github actions can automates the building and packaging of the application using Conda for dependency management and creating a consistent build environment.
 Unit Testing: pytest is used within GitHub Actions to run unit tests, ensuring that the code behaves as expected before it's deployed.
 Docker Deployment: After testing, the code is deployed to a Docker image using a Dockerfile, and the Docker image is then pushed to a development environment on AWS.

-Challenges:
+#### Challenges:
-- Finding a build tool best suited for this project.
-While a python app is easier to work with when building, it comes with specific considerations.
+- Finding a build tool best suited for this project: While a python app is easier to work with when building, it comes with specific considerations.
- I first wanted to use Poetry to build/package the app, however, especially when dealing with complex dependencies or conflicts between packages, using Poetry can lead to build failures or the need for workarounds.
+ I first wanted to use Poetry to build/package the app, however, especially when dealing with complex dependencies or conflicts between packages, using [Poetry](https://python-poetry.org/) can lead to build failures or the need for workarounds.
- This is why I elected to use Conda or Anaconda as a build tool.
+ This is why I elected to use [Conda](https://anaconda.org/conda-forge/python) or Anaconda as a build tool.
 Conda works seamlessly with the code and is already being used in the projects Dockerfile.

 - Also, I had to remove the CircleCI yml that was handling the process previously.
 This could cause problems with the build process in a productiong environment but overall Github actions streamlines the build without using ouside tools.